Eduardo Carrasco (footballer)

-José Eduardo Carrasco Villar (born 30 March 1972), known as Eduardo Carrasco, is a former Chilean-Swiss football midfielder.
+José Eduardo Carrasco Villar (born 30 March 1972), known as Eduardo Carrasco, is a Swiss former professional footballer who played as a midfielder.

 Personal life

 Born in Chile, Carrasco and his parents fled to Lamone (in the canton of Ticino, Switzerland) in 1974 after dictator Augusto Pinochet seized power.
 He holds both nationalities.

 Post-retirement

 He has worked as football coach for FC Stella Capriasca.